garthvh/garthvh.github.io/_posts/2016/2016-2-9-Printing-one-at-a-time-in-Cura-with-a-Printrbot-Simple.markdown

 summary: Printing one at a time in Cura with a Printrbot Simple
 ---

-I love my Printerbot Simple, but I have had a limited amount of success printed plates full of parts since I installed my X axis upgrade.
+I love my Printerbot Simple, but I have had a limited amount of success printing plates full of parts since I installed my X axis upgrade.
 Despite having more bed space I continued to have issues with printing batches.
-When printing all parts at the same time issues with one print seem to multiply themselves to all the prints wreaking the entire plate of parts.
-There are also sometimes inperfections and stringing on parts caused by the extruder traveling between parts.
+When printing all parts at the same time issues with one print seem to multiply themselves to all the prints sometimes wreaking the entire plate of parts.
+There are also sometimes imperfections and stringing on parts caused by the extruder traveling between parts.

 I had seen the print one at a time setting in Cura before, but stopped before trying it because I didn't have accurate print head measurements.
 I googled around some more and found [this thread](http://www.printrbottalk.com/forum/viewtopic.php?f=20&t=6914) about using the print one at a time feature with a Printrbot Simple.